Approximations and Learning for Continuous State and Action MDPs under Average Cost Criteria: Introduction

-\adk{ {\bf Approximations for MDPs with continuous spaces.} For the study of continuous space MDPs, establishing regularity and continuity properties of the value functions is crucial.
+{\bf Approximations for MDPs with continuous spaces.} For the study of continuous space MDPs, establishing regularity and continuity properties of the value functions is crucial.
 To this end, one usually needs continuity assumptions on the stage-wise cost functions, and continuity assumptions on the transition models under a suitable metric.
-Weak convergence metrics, and Wasserstein distances are used frequently for the regularity of the transitions models since they are in general less demanding and weaker compared to other metric choices e.g. total variation and relative entropy (Kullback–Leibler divergence) type distance notions.
-These are used to establish Lipschitz continuity of the value functions, as well as to establish the consistency of model approximations. \cite{pirotta2015policy,asadi2018lipschitz,Rachelson2010OnTL} are among the papers that studies MDPs with Wassertein continuous transition models under the discounted cost setting.
-However, one drawback of these papers is that they work on a class of Lipschitz continuous policies which is a sup-optimal class in general.
-For the discounted cost criterion, \cite{saldi2014near,SaldiLinderYukselTAC14,SaYuLi15e,SaYuLi15c,KSYContQLearning} have shown that under only weak continuity conditions for an MDP with standard Borel state and action spaces, finite models obtained by the quantization of the state and action spaces leads to control policies that are asymptotically optimal as the quantization rate increases, they have also established convergence rates under Lipschitz continuity assumptions on the model, without requiring the class of policies to be apriori continuous.
-The authors of current paper generalized these results to general approximations schemes beyond discretization based approaches under several different continuity assumptions on the transition models such as {\it continous} weak continuity, set-wise continuity as well as total variation continuity \cite{kara2020robustness,KaraYuksel2021Chapter}.}
+Weak convergence metrics, and Wasserstein distances are used frequently for the regularity of the transition models since they are, in general, weaker and less demanding than other metric choices, e.g., total variation and relative entropy (Kullback–Leibler divergence) type distance notions.
+These are used to establish Lipschitz continuity of the value functions, as well as to establish the consistency of model approximations.
+The papers by \cite{pirotta2015policy,asadi2018lipschitz,Rachelson2010OnTL,maran2023tight} study MDPs with Wasserstein continuous transition models under the discounted cost setting.
+However, one drawback of these papers is that they work on a class of Lipschitz continuous policies which is a suboptimal class in general.
+For the discounted cost criterion, \cite{saldi2014near,SaldiLinderYukselTAC14,SaYuLi15e,SaYuLi15c,KSYContQLearning} have shown that under only weak continuity conditions for an MDP with standard Borel state and action spaces, finite models obtained by the quantization of the state and action spaces lead to control policies that are asymptotically optimal as the quantization rate increases.
+They also established convergence rates under Lipschitz continuity assumptions on the model, without requiring the class of policies to be a priori continuous.
+The authors of the current paper generalized these results to general approximation schemes beyond discretization based approaches under several different continuity assumptions on the transition models such as {\it continuous} weak continuity, set-wise continuity as well as total variation continuity \citep{kara2020robustness,KaraYuksel2021Chapter}.